- Mutton Bird

 - Work Experience & Secondments

-… what is the inspiration for the production?
+… what is the inspiration for the production Mathinna?

-Bangarra’s production of Mathinna is based on the true story of a young Tasmanian Aboriginal girl called Mathinna, who lived in the early 1800s.
-The story tells of her personal journey and illustrates some of the key political, cultural and social interactions that occurred at the time of colonisation.
+Mutton Bird is part of Bangarra’s production of Mathinna, which is based on the true story of a young Tasmanian Aboriginal girl, Mathinna, who lived in the early 1800s.
+The production describes her personal journey and illustrates some of the key political, cultural and social interactions that occurred at the time of colonisation.

-The focus of the story is about the disruptions that occurred as British settlers relocated the Aboriginal people from their home lands and intervened in their cultural practices by imposing modern European values and systems into their lives and lifestyles.
+The focus of the production Mathinna is the social disruptions that occurred as British settlers relocated the Aboriginal people from their tribal lands and intervened in their cultural practices.
+The section Mutton Bird represents the totem of the clan to which Mathinna belonged.

 … where does the story come from?

 In 1843 the Franklins were recalled to England and Mathinna was sent to the Queen’s Orphan School in Hobart.
 She was 8 years old.
-A year later she was sent back to Flinders Island only to be returned to the Orphan School in 1847.
+A year later she was sent back to Flinders Island only to be returned to the Orphan School.
 In 1851 she was sent to re-join her people at Oyster Cove.

 The Oyster Cove group did not accept Mathinna’s ‘white ways’.
 Her life quickly descended into one of loneliness and desperation.
 Her culture, her identity and her personal sense of self-worth had been ravaged and she died in terrible circumstances in 1856 at the age of 21.